 The voice of the voiceless of Colombia

 Diana Martínez Ríos, 38, was born into a humble peasant family in Tolima, Colombia.
-When she was very young, her parents, who have five other children (four boys and one girl), moved to a rural area in the department of Meta, which could be paradise on earth for its extraordinary natural riches and exceptional biodiversity.
+When she was very young, her parents, who have five other children (four boys and one girl), moved to a rural area in the department of Meta, which might be paradise on earth for its extraordinary natural riches and exceptional biodiversity.
 But life there is very hard for people like Diana.

 Despite the peace agreements, the flame of violence does not go out.
 A community leader or activist is assassinated in Colombia every three days.
 Each three days!
 Diana temporarily lives in Catalonia thanks to the association’s protection program for human rights defenders International Peace Action (IAP).
 The day before the interview with The vanguard José Pascual Quevedo Velásquez was assassinated.